Twitch unveils Squad Stream so four streamers can share one livestream | Gaming News

 Shear also said Twitch Rivals is launching as a new way for streamers to challenge each other in matches while viewers can see the action on the streamer’s own channel, allowing that streamer to benefit from the views.

-To date, Twitch has hosted 55 of these competitive events featuring Partners, Affiliates, and their friends, awarding over $5 million in prizing, including $2 million during this summer’s Fortnite Summer Skirmish.
+To date, Twitch has hosted 55 of these competitive gaming events featuring Partners, Affiliates, and their friends, awarding over $5 million in prizing, including $2 million during this summer’s Fortnite Summer Skirmish.

 Streamers who participated in a Twitch Rivals event saw an average of 20 percent more viewers and 90 percent more ad revenue on event days and 10 percent more revenue from subs nearly a month later.
 In 2019, Twitch Rivals will more than double to 128 events, with the program expanding to cover more games and genres, such as MOBAs and even single-player RPGs, with millions of dollars in prizes.